CELLO: Co-designing Schedule and Hybrid Implicit/Explicit Buffer for Complex Tensor Reuse: Motivation and Overview

-From the perspective of tensors, $P$, $R$, $S$ and $X$ (named using English-letter variables except A) are highly skewed, for example $1000000\times 8$.
-In contrast, tensors like $\Delta$, $\Lambda$, $\Phi$ and $\Gamma$ (named using Greek letters) are small tensors, for example, of size $8\times8$ Also, $A$ is the only sparse tensor in CG with a maximum shape of, for example, $1000000\times1000000$ but with occupancy of 1-100 non-zeros per row.
-In~\autoref{alg:cg_einsum}, $M$ represents the large rank while $N$ represents the small rank. $N'$ is equivalent to $N$ but is used to differentiate between the dimensions of square matrices in an Einsum without accidentally contracting them.
-As a result, line 1 is a sparse SpMM operation while all the other matrix multiplication operations are dense.
-The inverse operations (lines 2 and 6) are insignificant in terms of the magnitude of computation but they do affect the dependency graph since they require the complete tensor to be produced for execution.
-As we discuss in ~\autoref{sec:ai}, these matrix operations have low arithmetic intensity.
-The only inputs from the application side are $A$, $B$ and the initial guess, which is the initial $X$, the final output is $X$ at convergence: all other tensors are intermediates not observable by the invoking context.
+From the perspective of tensors, $P$, $R$, $S$ and $X$ (named using English-letter variables except A) are highly skewed ($M\times N$), for example $1000000\times 8$.
+In contrast, tensors like $\Delta$, $\Lambda$, $\Phi$ and $\Gamma$ (named using Greek letters) are small tensors ($N\times N'$), for example, of size $8\times8$ Also, $A$ is the only sparse tensor in CG with a maximum shape($M\times M$), for example, $1000000\times1000000$ but with occupancy of 1-100 non-zeros per row.
+As a result, line 1 is a sparse SpMM operation while all the other matrix multiplication operations are dense w.

-Another peculiar feature about the dense matrix multiplications in Conjugate Gradient is that one matrix dimension is large.
-In operations denoted by lines 1, 3, 4 and 7, an uncontracted rank is the dominating rank (assuming $A$ has been compressed using a standard format like CSR).
-In matrix multiplication operations denoted by line 2 ($\Delta=P^TS$) and 5, a contracted rank is the dominating rank resulting in small outputs of the order 1$\times$1 to 16$\times$16.
-Contracted rank being dominating significantly diminishes the benefits of pipelining the entire CG application efficiently since most of the compute is spent in just large amounts of reduction to generate an output a usable output for the operation after it thus not exploiting the staging opportunity and affecting the overall utilization.

-~\autoref{fig:dfg} shows the dependency graph between Einsum operations in CG.
-We observe that most tensor operands are not only reused in the immediate operation but also in some later operation (i.e., transitive edge) therefore having multiple reuse distances.
-This is unlike dependency graphs of applications like DNNs and GNNs where the output is mostly used immediately in the next operation, making fusion straightforward.
-One exception in Deep Learning is the skip connections in applications like ResNet.

-\insertFigure{dfg}{Tensor dependency graph of intermediates in Conjugate Gradient across first two iterations of the CG loop where a node's number corresponds to the line in~\autoref{alg:cg_einsum}.}